snitch-org/snitch/doc/vcpkg-example/README.md

-# Snitch example
+# Example of using *snitch* with vcpkg

-Snitch example that uses [vcpkg][vcpkg].
+This is an example of building a project with *snitch* as a dependency, using [vcpkg][vcpkg].

 ## Set up vcpkg

-Clone the vcpkg and run the bootstrap script.
+Clone vcpkg and run the bootstrap script.

 ```bash
 git clone https://github.com/microsoft/vcpkg